kasparsd/widget-context-wporg/readme.txt.md

 ## Installation

-- Install the plugin through **Add New Plugin** feature in your WordPress dashboard -- search for Widget Context.
+- Search for **Widget Context** under "Plugins → Add New" in your WordPress dashboard.

-- Widget Context settings will appear automatically under each widget under Design > Widgets.
+- Widget Context settings will appear automatically under **each widget** under "Appearance → Widgets".

 ## Changelog